D Melodic Minor

 The main three-note and four-note chords that are related to this scale are the following:

-The tones in these chords correspond to the tones of the D Melodic Minor scale.
+The tones in these chords correspond to the tones of the D Melodic Minor scale in which Dm is the tonic triad.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 “M” is used as an abbreviation instead for “maj” in the third column.

 The D Melodic Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 2 - 2 - 2 - 2 - 1 from the first note to the next octave.

 The D Melodic Minor is one of three D Minor scales, the other two are D Natural Minor and D Harmonic Minor.